- [25/4-18] Lecture 7 added and the bugs in the R-fil fixed.

 At least 60 ECTS at university level including an introductory course in mathematical statistics, e.g. MASA01 Matematical statistics, basic course, 15hp, or MASB02 Mathematical statistics (for chemists) 7.5hp, or MASB03 Mathematical statistics (for physicists) 9hp or MASB11 Biostatistics, basic course 7.5hp, or equivalent.

-The teaching consists of lectures, exercises, computer exercises and project work.
-Among the several given computer labs, attendance to three of those is compulsory, namely those held on 25/3 (10-12), 31/3 (13-15) and 8/4 (10-12).
-The examination is written and oral in the form of project reports, written and oral opposition, and individual oral examination.
+The teaching consists of lectures, computer exercises and project work.
+Attendance to the three exercises is compulsory.
+The examination is written and oral in the form of written reports for project 1 and 2, oral presentation of project 3 and individual oral examination.

 Knowledge and understanding